lydell/elm-watch/README.md

 For each target, provide the following:

 - inputs: `NonEmptyArray<string>`.
 List of `.elm` files, relative to `elm-watch.json`.
-You probably only need one input.
-If you’ve every used `elm make` with multiple inputs – you can do that with elm-watch as well.
+You probably only need one input, but if you’ve ever used `elm make` with multiple inputs – you can do that with elm-watch as well.
 - output: `string`.
 A `.js` file, relative to `elm-watch.json`.
 Unlike `elm make`, only `.js` is supported (and `.html` isn’t).
 Once you reach for elm-watch, you’re ready to be in charge of your own HTML file.

 ### postprocess